 By the 1900s, Pyrmont was an important centre of industry for Sydney.
 Shipyards, wharves, woolstores, timber yards, flour mills, iron foundries and power stations meant that a large and crowded working population lived in Pyrmont.
 The sweet smell of sugar was common in Pyrmont from the local Colonial Sugar Refinery!

 Did you know?
-The building SDN Pyrmont is located in the building that was Pyrmont Public School from the 1880s to the 1930s!
+The building SDN Pyrmont is located in is the building that was Pyrmont Public School from the 1880s to the 1930s!

 Pyrmont Public School c.1900